-For a given initial data, we carry out 500 experiments and compute the mean flocking time in each case.
-The results are given in Table 2 the flocking time grows very fast with N and requires a huge number of iteration of the process before flocking.
+What can be deduced from Table 2 is first that, for some k the flocking time seems to be basically linear in N, as previously when we took k = 1 in section 3.2, (or even better?) for the first functions.
+An interesting point is that, in the case where the flocking time grows very fast with N and requires a huge number of iteration of the process before flocking.
 It was so long for N = 100 that we decided to carry out only 120 experiments and only 25 in the case N = 200.
-This can be understood using Corollary 2.10 which states that in the general case, $\mathbb{E}(T{\infty})$ may grow up to exponentially with N.
+This can be understood using Corollary 4.4 which states that in the general case, $\mathbb{E}(T{\infty})$ may grow up to exponentially with N.